awmob/Splatter/README.md

 				  "password_confirmation": "12345678"
 				}

-Press "Send"
+Press "Send"<br>

-If the request is successful, the response will be:
+If the request is successful, the response will be:<br>

 				{
 				"message": "Successfully created user!"